wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.20 =
+* New Pro Feature: File change scanning will now compare WordPress core files to the WordPress.org repository.
+* Fixed: Make sure php_gid is always defined to prevent error message if the function is not usable.
+* Fixed: Link to BackupBuddy in admin bar will now work correctly.

 = 4.4.18 =
 * New Pro Feature: Dashboard widget.
 Get important information and handle user blocking right from the WordPress Dashboard.